 Workshop on the use of Next Generation Sequencing technologies for plant pest diagnostics (Bari, IT, 2017-11-22/23)

 EPPO Panels are reviewing Diagnostic protocols prepared at IPPC level to prepare regional positions to be used by EPPO Countries during the IPPC consultations.

-Ms Petter (EPO Assistant Director) is also invited to attend the IPPC Technical Panel on Diagnostic Protocols (and several meetings of that Panel have been hosted in the EPPO Headquarters).
+EPPO staff has regularly been invited to attend the face to face meetings of the IPPC Technical Panel on Diagnostic Protocols (and several meetings of that Panel have been hosted in the EPPO Headquarters).

 IPPC Technical Panel on Diagnostic Protocols (TPDP) members and participants

 (EPPO headquarters, Paris, February 2018)

 EPPO has a close collaboration with the European Commission (EC) and an expert from the EC attends all EPPO Diagnostic Panels.

 EPPO has a close collaboration with the 5 European Union Reference Laboratories (EURLs) with the objective to work in synergy and avoid the duplication of work.
 An expert from each EURL attends the relevant EPPO Diagnostic Panels and the EPPO Secretariat is invited to the workshops organised by the EURLs.
 Some EURL experts are also involved in other EPPO activities (e.g. in the curation of EPPO-Q-bank).